hellowac/celery-zh-cn/cn_docs/getting-started/first-steps-with-celery.rst

 Choosing a Broker
 =================

+Choosing a Broker

+.. tab:: 中文

+.. tab:: 英文

 Celery requires a solution to send and receive messages; usually this comes in the form of a separate service called a *message broker*.